12beesinatrenchcoat/despacitoBot-semicolon/README.md

 a bad discord bot that replies to people with despacito videos whenever they say "this is so sad play despacito". a sort of personal project of my own to slowly learn how discord bot-making works.

-*this is the master branch. you can find the dev branch [here](https://github.com/AndyThePie/despacitoBot-semicolon/tree/dev).*
+*this is the dev branch. you can find the master branch [here](https://github.com/AndyThePie/despacitoBot-semicolon/).*

-*(the master branch is stable and live, the dev branch is for testing and all the sort.)*
+*(this dev branch is where all the larger future updates will be before they get merged into the master branch.)*

 ## dependencies